Black Sheep Code

 The updates of attributes and updating of relationships necessarily needs to occur on different endpoints according to the spec.
 This adds cognitive burden for the consumer of the API (eg. a frontend developer) having to using different URLs to update different aspects of a resource.

-Working hand in hand with the relationships concept is the links concept, where response payloads also include links to any related resources.
+Working hand-in-hand with the relationships concept is the links concept, where response payloads also include links to any related resources.

 Especially in a distributed system, I can see how this is useful, you don't need to keep up with any APIs you might need are located, the data that enters your system can tell you where they can be found.